What We Do

 WHAT WE DO

-Our mission is plain and simple: Barnstable Clean Water Coalition (BCWC) will work to restore and preserve clean water in Barnstable.
+Our mission is plain and simple: Barnstable Clean Water Coalition (BCWC) works to restore and preserve clean water in Barnstable.

 BCWC deploys science as its foundation to monitor, educate, advocate and mitigate for clean water throughout the Cape Cod town of Barnstable.